ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 1. Launch iSCSI Initiator from the Server Manager and select **Tools**, **iSCSI Initiator**.
 2. Click the **Configuration** tab.
     - The Initiator Name field may already be populated with an entry similar to iqn.1991-05.com.microsoft:.
     - Click **Change** to replace existing values with your iSCSI Qualified Name (IQN).
-The IQN name can be obtained from the Block Storage Details screen in the Bluemix Portal.
+The IQN name can be obtained from the {{site.data.keyword.blockstorageshort}} Details screen in the Portal.
     ![iSCSI Initiator Properties](/images/iSCSI.png)
     - Click the **Discovery** tab and click **Discover Portal**.
     - Input the IP address of your iSCSI target and leave Port at the default value of 3260.